andrewperrindev/revxl/README.md

 ![KiCAD Preview](./images/PCB.png)

 The RevXL was designed with the Ergogen keyboard layout generator.
 The techniques used here are similar to those I detailed in my [Ergogen tutorial series](https://flatfootfox.com/ergogen-introduction/).
-The largest new additions were the considerstions needed for the per-key RGB LEDs and the breakaway arrow cluster.
+The largest new additions were the considerations needed for the per-key RGB LEDs and the breakaway arrow cluster.

 ## Custom Keycaps

 ![Keycap Preview](./images/Keycaps.png)

 I needed to order a few additional keycaps from [FK Caps](https://fkcaps.com/?a=FlatFootFox) to fill out the arrow key cluster.
 I decided to use that was an excuse to create a whole custom keycap layout.
 It's based around a minimalist 3x3 pixel font.
-You can *just* make out the key glpyhs if you squint.
+You can *just* make out the key glyphs if you squint.

 ## Build of Materials